 Everything comes at a price.
-Cliched but undeniably true.
+It is cliched but undeniably true.
 How does that fit in the context?
 Think about all the fun you’re having whilst you’re torrenting with a free VPN thinking that your VPN client loves you and your activity is absolutely private.
 On the other hand, there’s another person doing one thing different than you before they hop onto a torrent website.
 What’s that one thing you ask?
-It’s a mere question that goes like, “What is the best-paid VPN service?”
+It’s a mere question that goes like, “What is the best-paid or premium VPN service?”

 It all seems fine but what’s the catch about the word “Paid”?
-Why do people use a paid VPN service when they’re getting almost the same benefits with a free VPN service?
+Why do people use a premium VPN service when they’re getting almost the same benefits with a free VPN service?

 Okay, the last line might have been partially incorrect.
 Or maybe, it’s a false narrative you’ve been hearing about the free VPNs.